hamlibdk/HAMLIB-SDK/README.md

 [PowerShell][] eclipses the capabilities of Windows Batch files.
 [PowerShell][] completely removes needs for capable third-party environments such as [Python][].

-### Release Notes: 4.0 Stream
+### Release Notes: 4.1 Stream

-As of [JTSDK64-3.4.0][] there are no longer distinctions between "Base" and "Tools" packages.
-There will just me "Main Releases" and "Updates".

-- Under the [JTSDK64-3.2-Stream][] the "Base Package" was [JTSDK64-Base-3.2.3][].
-Under the JTSDK64-4.0-Stream the former "Base" deployment package will become [JTSDK64-4.0.0][].
-- Under the [JTSDK64-3.2-Stream][] the "Patch Package" was  [JTSDK64-Tools-3.2.3.3][].
-Under the JTSDK64-4.0-Stream the "Update" packages will become/is [JTSDK64-4.0.0-U3][].

-The Main deployment package - [JTSDK64-4.0.0][] - can be downloaded at https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-4.0-Stream/JTSDK64-4.0.0.exe

-The Update deployment package - [JTSDK64-4.0.0-U3][] - can be downloaded at https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-4.0-Stream/JTSDK64-4.0.0-U3.exe

 This README.md file includes deployment instructions.
 The very latest news - including tips to solve issues - can be found at https://hamlib-sdk.sourceforge.io/ .

-The **JTSDK 4.0.0** walks back some of the Qt deployment automation removed in [JTSDK64-3.4.1][] .
+The **JTSDK 4.1.0** walks back some of the Qt deployment automation removed in [JTSDK64-3.4.1][] .

-There are also updates to some utilities and Libraries (i.e. NSIS 3.09, Updates to Ruby, LibUSB bumped to Version 1.0.27).

 Outwardly this stream will initially appear similar to past kits.
-Yet the **JTSDK 4.0.0** demonstrates significant enhancements and script redesigns.
+Yet the **JTSDK 4.1.0** demonstrates significant enhancements and script redesigns.

-[JTSDK64-4.0.0][] ships with with basic **[MSYS2][]** and **mingw64** compilers and tools pre-deployed.
+[JTSDK64-4.1.0][] ships with with basic **[MSYS2][]** and **mingw64** compilers and tools pre-deployed.

-This kit only supports the construction of 64-bit software.
+**This kit only supports the construction of 64-bit software.**

 Future releases will aim to deploy Windows aarch64-based kits.

 The preferred [MSYS2][] development environment for building Hamlib is now executed by typing **mingw64** at the [PowerShell][] prompt.

+The major changes from earlier versions include:

+- Script inside PowerShell and Shell Scripts have been optimised with redundant documented code removed.
+- The display unit inside jtsdk64.ps1 (default display message) has been changed !
+- References to the G4WJX(sk) and W4MDN(sk) Hamlib repos have been removed.
+- The "hlnone" and "hlmaster" empty files as repository markers have been moved into the key *hlrepo* in **Versions.ini**

+This kit primarily walks back any efforts to "Qt-versionise" deployments of Hamlib.
+In the past this was necessary.
+This kit no longer needs to do that as it builds Hamlib SOLELY under its (updated) [MinGW/MSYS2](MSYS2) Environment.

+This should also make the construction of other software packages that require [Hamlib][] easier.

 ### Release Notes: Updates

-An update package [JTSDK64-4.0.0-U3][] is available for [JTSDK64-4.0.0][] .

-This package provides some basic scripting updates/enhancements as well as updates for:

-- LibUSB (to Version 1.0.28)
-- Ruby (to Version 3.4.3-1)
-- NSIS (to Version 3.11)
-- Boost (to Version 1.88.0)
+There are currently no update packages available.

+The first update package, when available, would be [JTSDK64-4.1.0-U1][].

-Apply this package to a base [JTSDK64-4.0.0][] before performing any post-installation steps.
+If (and when) available, apply this package to a base [JTSDK64-4.1.0][] before performing any post-installation steps.

-If your [JTSDK64-4.0.0][] is functional and fully deployed then it can be applied to this installation.
+If your [JTSDK64-4.1.0][] is functional and fully deployed then it can be applied to this installation.
 Ensure that you back up your **Versions.ini** file before proceeding.
 Customise your **Versions.ini** settings, based on your backup, for your preferred versions of utilities after deployment.

 ************************************************************************************
-**The Project needs contributors - Especially for management and to write Cross-Language Documentation !**
+**The Project needs contributors - Especially for AARCH64 development, Management and to write Cross-Language Documentation !**
 ************************************************************************************
 ## Up To Date Documentation
 ************************************************************************************